-Here are 8 tips to creating stunning photographs of your space.
+Here are 8 tips for creating stunning photographs of your space.

 For the highest quality images that can be submitted to magazines, it’s incredibly important to have a high-end camera.
 A cell phone simply won’t do for magazine submissions.
 Invest in a camera to document your work.
 Cameras can cost $500-$4000.

-Use a wide angle lens (32mm) to capture the wide images of the space and a regular portrait lens (50mm) to capture the close ups of your designs and to minimize distortion.
+Use a wide angle lens (24-32mm) to capture the wide images of the space and a regular portrait lens (50mm) to capture the close ups of your designs and to minimize distortion.

 Use a wide f-stop, F2, and focus on the correct place in the image that will draw people into the design.
 Using a wider f-stop will create more depth in your images.
 If you would like everything to be in focus in wider images, use an f-stop between F7-F11.

 Find the best light and turn off the interior lights.
 Using natural light and filling in the shadows with a subtle use of flash will provide the most natural feeling possible for your images.
 If you would like the image to have a dark and romantic feeling then expose only for the light and let the shadows fall into darkness.
 You can also learn how to bracket and layer images in photoshop to have detail in every part of the image.

 Watch your vertical lines.
 All vertical lines need to be perfectly straight.